KyeMML/GCP/BigData_ML/BigQuery.md

   - can list and get all jobs run on the project, including jobs run by other project users
   - BigQuery grants existing users with Owner permissions owner roles in any new datasets.
  Recommended to use different projects or datasets for different environments (eg. DEV, QA, PRD)

+Transformations might favour cloud dataflow when ingesting data into BigQuery, but it is possible to ingest data straight into BigQuery